 Nearest Tube stop: Lambeth North

-With one of my children having a big interest in History and specifically World War 2, the Imperial War Museum has been visited many times.
-Marcus loves to learn about tanks and military vehicles and they have them all over.
+With one of my children having a big interest in History and specifically World War 2 in London, the Imperial War Museum has been visited many times.
+Marcus loves to learn about tanks and military vehicles and they have them all in this museum.